mikaelvesavuori/minibook-better-apis/workshop/weighing-approaches.md

-# Weighing the negatives between a hardware- or a software-oriented approach
+# Weighing between a hardware- or a software-oriented approach

 ## 🖥️ The drawbacks of hardware-segregated environments